-- Solar services agreement with Sierra to purchase up to 20 MW alternating current electricity at a maximum of 100% capacity factor per month with a term to begin on October 10, 2017 and ending on October 9, 2026.
-Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Solar services agreement with Sierra to purchase up to 2 MW alternating current electricity at a maximum of 100% capacity factor per month with a term to begin on August 17, 2017 and ending on August 16, 2026.
-Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Solar services agreement with Sierra to purchase up to 1.35 MW alternating current electricity at a maximum of 100% capacity factor per month and the capacity from a 2 MW/ 4 MWh battery energy storage system with a term to begin on December 9, 2020 and ending on December 8, 2027.
-Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Energy storage services agreement with Sierra to purchase the capacity from a 2.4 MW/ 5.2 MWh battery energy storage system with a term to begin on October 25, 2022 and ending on October 24, 2027.
-Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement.
+- Solar services agreement with Sierra to purchase up to 20 MW alternating current electricity at a maximum of 100% capacity factor per month with a term to begin on October 10, 2017, and ending on October 9, 2026.
+Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five-year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Solar services agreement with Sierra to purchase up to 2 MW alternating current electricity at a maximum of 100% capacity factor per month with a term to begin on August 17, 2017, and ending on August 16, 2026.
+Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five-year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement.

+- Solar services agreement with Sierra to purchase up to 1.35 MW alternating current electricity at a maximum of 100% capacity factor per month and the capacity from a 2 MW/ 4 MWh battery energy storage system with a term to begin on December 9, 2020 and ending on December 8, 2027.
+Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five-year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Energy storage services agreement with Sierra to purchase the capacity from a 2.4 MW/ 5.2 MWh battery energy storage system with a term to begin on October 25, 2022 and ending on October 24, 2027.
+Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five-year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Energy storage services agreement with Sierra to purchase the capacity from two 10 MW/ 40 MWh battery energy storage systems with terms to begin on March 13, 2024 and ending on June 4, 2044, and to purchase the capacity from a 15 MW/ 60 MWh battery energy storage system with a term to begin on March 13, 2024 and ending on September 18, 2044.
+Unless either party provides one hundred and twenty days written notice of intent not to renew, the agreement shall be renewed for additional five-year terms.

-Wholesale transmission contracts - The Cooperative holds three separate point-to-point transmission agreements to provide point-to-point transmission services for delivering to other Southwest Reserve Sharing Group (SRSG) members under the SRSG Agreement and for the Joint Generation Contingency Reserve Plan (N-1 Plan).
-The first agreement provides for reserved transmission capacity of 30 MW for delivery of energy to other SRSG participants; the second agreement provides for reserved transmission capacity of 175 MW for the receipt of energy from other SRSG participants in the event of a loss of Apache generation; and the third agreement provides for reserved transmission capacity of 110 MW as established in the N-1 Plan.
-Each of these agreements, which renew annually, are expected to remain in effect for the term of the Members' network service agreements.
+Wholesale transmission contracts - The Cooperative holds two separate point-to-point transmission agreements for the Joint Generation Contingency Reserve Plan (N-1 Plan) and two separate point-to-point transmission agreements for the purpose of making third-party sales.
+The first two agreements provide for reserved transmission capacity of 110 MW as established in the N-1 Plan for the loss of generation.
+The balance of the agreements provides transmission capacity from Apache Station to market hubs, totaling 185MW.
+Each of these agreements are five-year renewable terms and are expected to remain in effect for the term of the Members' network service agreements.
 In the opinion of Management, the Cooperative will be able to provide service in accordance with these agreements.